tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 1. Socrata concepts and terminology
 2. Ways that we can arrive at apparent duplicates in Socrata data
-3. The progenies of ten Socrata datasets
+3. The progeny of ten Socrata datasets

 ## Socrata terminology
 Most of my work on this for the past week has been figuring out